NMGRL/pychron_joss_manuscript/paper.md

 # Active Laboratories
-Pychron is used at a growing number of noble gas laboratories throughout North America New Mexico Geochronology Research Laboratory, New Mexico Bureau of Geology University of Manitoba
+Pychron is used at a growing number of noble gas laboratories throughout North America New Mexico Geochronology Research Laboratory, New Mexico Bureau of Geology
+ - University of Manitoba
-WiscAR, University of Wisconsin
+ - WiscAR, University of Wisconsin
-SWIRL, US Geological Survey - Denver
+ - SWIRL, US Geological Survey - Denver
-AGES, Lamont-Doherty Earth Observatory, AGES
+ - AGES, Lamont-Doherty Earth Observatory, AGES
-US Geological Survey - Menlo Park
+ - US Geological Survey - Menlo Park
-MNGRL, NASA-Goddard Space Flight Center
+ - MNGRL, NASA-Goddard Space Flight Center
-AEL-AMS, Ottawa
+ - AEL-AMS, Ottawa
-ANGL, University of Arizona
+ - ANGL, University of Arizona
-TAP, Purdue University
+ - TAP, Purdue University
-HAL, University of Indiana Urbana-Champaign
+ - HAL, University of Indiana Urbana-Champaign

 # Acknowledgement
-The work has been supported by NSF EAR XXXX, the New Mexico Bureau of Geology and Mineral Resources and the New Mexico Geochronology Research Laboratory.
+The work has been supported by NSF EAR 1460534, the New Mexico Bureau of Geology and Mineral Resources and the New Mexico Geochronology Research Laboratory.